sshaw/jquery-selectunique/README.md

 	});

 An array of options that have been selected.
 Returns an empty array if no options have been selected.
-Each element is an `HTMLOptionElement` property is `false`.
+Each element is an `HTMLOptionElement`.
+While these nodes are currently selected, their `selected` property is `false`.